So You Are Pregnant: How To Navigate Exercise Safely

 Understanding pregnancy hormones while pregnant?

 When you are pregnant, your heart and lungs need to work harder.
-You heart is pumping about 1 extra litre of blood per minute to support your baby.
-You will therefore need to decrease you exercise intensity and find time in your day to relax.
+You heart is pumping about one extra litre of blood per minute to support your baby.
+Therefore you may need to decrease you exercise intensity and find time in your day to relax.
 Make sure you have at least 30 minutes in your day where you put your feet up.
+There is an old school of thought that your should not get your heart rate over a certain level for the safety of your baby.
+This is actually incorrect.
+However, I would urge all pregnant women to be mindful to stay hydrated and be mindful of training when it is hot.
+Being dehydrated will make it harder for the body to regulate core temperature and move oxygen around the body.

 How does pregnancy effect cardiovascular exercise?

 Firstly, I love running, but it is an option I would carefully consider during pregnancy, even in the early stages.
-This is because of the pressure and impact this can have on your pelvic floor and joints.
+Having said this, if you love running and feel good doing so, you can continue.
+I would be mindful of continuing running into the second and third trimester due to the pressure and impact this can have on your pelvic floor and joints.
 Some other great options include:

 Treadmill: walking rather than running is preferred for your joints and pelvic floor.
 Add incline rather than speed.
 Stop if you have pelvic pain